ArvadoIT/Hannah/docs/PIPEDA-COMPLIANCE.md

 You are a privacy-aware web engineer.
-Implement the PIPEDA compliance items from `PIPEDA.md` for Lacque&Latte so the site is compliant out of the box, even if SendGrid/Twilio are NOT purchased yet.
+Implement the PIPEDA compliance items from `PIPEDA.md` for Lacque&Latte so the site is compliant out of the box, even if MailerSend/Twilio are NOT purchased yet.

 ### Input Spec
 - Use the content from the user-provided `PIPEDA.md`.
-- Tech stack: Next.js 14 (App Router), NextAuth + MongoDB Atlas (already scaffolded), SendGrid + Twilio (feature-flagged).
+- Tech stack: Next.js 14 (App Router), NextAuth + MongoDB Atlas (already scaffolded), MailerSend + Twilio (feature-flagged).

 ### Deliverables
 1) Add/Update files: